-Over the last few weeks, the news has been replete with stories of death – the Charleston shooting, the Chattanooga terrorist, the Planned Parenthood videos, the police shooting of Samuel DuBose and now the death of Cecil the Lion.
+The news over the last few weeks has been replete with stories of death – the Charleston shooting, the Chattanooga terrorist, the Planned Parenthood videos, the police shooting of Samuel DuBose and now the death of Cecil the Lion.

 Now, it goes without saying that the least tragic of all these stories is the last one.
 But what they all have in common is that each time one story broke, it elicited comparisons to the others.

-For instance, when Muhammad Youssef Abdulazeez killed four marines and a sailor, many people compared the treatment of that shooting with the killing of nine people in Charleston by avowed racist Dylan Root.
+For instance, when Muhammad Youssef Abdulazeez killed four marines and a sailor, many people compared the treatment of that shooting with the killing of nine people in Charleston by avowed racist Dylann Roof.
 “Why,” these people asked, “does Dylann Roof represent all southern whites while Abdulazeez doesn’t represent all Muslims?”

 Similarly, when the Planned Parenthood videos were released, some people took the opportunity to make the point that abortion has taken many more black lives than police brutality.
 “Where’s the hashtag for that?” they asked.